Higashiosaka Osaka, Japan Travel Guide

 These major hubs connect you to virtually any part of The land of the rising sun.

-Japan's efficient transport system facilitates broader exploration.
+Japan's efficient transport system facilitates a broader investigation.

 If you visited in spring, return in autumn for stunning fall foliage on Mount Ikoma.